Skip to Content

 14. Picture This

 Drop by Gallery Cafe in Basseterre and check out the art scene.
-Local artists have packed the gallery with their vibrant art which means you can buy a piece of Caribbean colour to take home with you.
+Local artists have packed the gallery with their vibrant art, meaning you can buy a piece of Caribbean colour to take home.

 Gallery Cafe St Kitts

-Snorkel in the clear warm waters with neon fish darting past and colourful coral clinging to the sea bed.
-There are wrecks which attract the island’s underwater life and if your luck’s in you might spot a turtle and swim alongside for a minute or two.
-To swim with a turtle in the wild was a dream come true for me and it’s one of my favourite things to do in St Kitts.
+If your luck’s in, you might spot a turtle and swim alongside for a minute or two.
+To swim with a sea turtle in the wild was a dream come true for me, and it’s one of my favourite things to do in St Kitts.

 Take a St Kitts Deluxe Catamaran Snorkeling Tour With Lunch – Check rates and availability here